Morgan Stickney: Career

 Stickney represented the United States at the 2020 Summer Paralympics in the women's 400 metre freestyle S8 event and won a gold medal.
 She also competed in the women's 4 × 100 m medley relay 34pts and won a gold medal.

 On April 14, 2022, Stickney was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
+On April 29, 2023, Stickney was named to the roster to represent the United States at the 2023 World Para Swimming Championships.